 3. Are there morally relevant differences between wearing fur and eating animals?

 a.
 What are the rationales for eating animals?
 Taste?
 Nutrition?
-Is one a frivolous use of animals, the other not?
+Is one a frivolous use of animals (fur), the other (meat) not?
 Is eating meat necessary?

 4. Are Eddie Lama's views about animal psychology justified?